A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

 When the original MIMO signal detection problem is rewritten into the continuous function in (\ref{cs}), the gradient descent step and the projection step of the PG algorithm have been modified.
 First, gradient descent is applied at the majorant of $F_{\mu}(\overline{\mathbf{x}})$.
 The majorant of $F_{\mu}(\overline{\mathbf{x}})$ at the $k$-th step $\overline{\mathbf{x}}^{k}$ is obtained by replacing $\|\overline{\mathbf{x}}\|_{2}^{2}$ with its first-order approximation, given by

 Thus, the gradient of $G_{\mu}(\overline{\mathbf{x}} \mid \overline{\mathbf{x}}^k)$ is given by

 Second, the projection operation is performed on the continuous convex hull of the original alphabet constraints $\text{conv}(\mathcal{X}_{\rm{R}}^{2LK})$.
-Given that the alphabet constraints in most modulation schemes, such as phase shift keying (PSK) and quadrature amplitude modulation (QAM), can be written as constant modulus constraints\cite{10677490}.
-The projection to these constant modulus constraints is usually computationally effective and also better at utilizing gradient information, thereby accelerating convergence speed.
+Given that the alphabet constraints in most modulation schemes, such as phase shift keying (PSK) and quadrature amplitude modulation (QAM), can be written as constant-modulus constraints \cite{10677490}, the projection onto these constraints is usually computationally effective and also better at using gradient information, thereby accelerating convergence speed.

-Here we take 4-QAM as an example to show the benefit of applying the transformation in Theorem 2.
+{ Here we take 4-QAM as an example to show the benefit of applying the transformation in Theorem 2.
 When the PG method is directly applied for solving Problem (\ref{fbgf}), the projection is performed at the constellation constraint $\overline{\mathbf{x}} \in \{-1,1\}^{n}$, which means deciding each transmitted symbol according to its sign.
 In contrast, with the homotopy optimization, the projection is performed at the convex hull of the constellation constraint, $\operatorname{conv}\left(\{-1,1\}^{n}\right)=[-1,1]^{n}$.
 As a result, the projection operation becomes $ \Pi_{\mathcal{X}}(\mathbf{x})=\left[\Pi\left(x_{1}\right), \ldots, \Pi\left(x_{N}\right)\right]^{\rm{T}}$, where

-Thus, the projection in (\ref{bgf}) tends to become smoother for $-1 \leq x \leq 1$, making the PG method much easier to get rid of the locally optimal solution.
+Thus, the projection in (\ref{bgf}) tends to become smoother for $-1 \leq x \leq 1$, making the PG method much easier to escape from the locally optimal solution.}